andreadepolis/andreadepolis.github.io/content/workinprogress/weeklyinterpolation/index.md

 share: false  # Show social sharing links?
 profile: false
 ---
-We propose a functional-Vector Autoregressive model (fVAR) to nowcast the dynamics of the whole income distribution in the United Kingdom.
-British survey data about household income are published by the Office for National Statistics (ONS) with considerable delay, making them un- appealing for policy evaluation.
-Our approach produces accurate predictions of past, current and future income distributions.
-We introduce a framework to rank the predictive ability of forecasting models when the target object is a full density, rather than a single realization.
-Based on this novel loss-function, we establish that out fVAR provides superior forecasting accuracy with respect to com- peting models.
-Our model further allows to carry out structural analysis on the income distribution within a traditional VAR setting.
+In this paper, we propose a novel, comprehensive approach to interpolate low-frequency of- ficial statistics from high-frequency data.
+Differently from standard mixed-frequency dynamic factor models, commonly used for nowcasting, we leverage on recent developments in nowcasting modeling to build a methodology that can easily deal with outlier detection, complex calendar patterns and temporal disaggregation.
+We deploy the new methodology to introduce a new weekly tracker for real activity in the United Kingdom based on the several new, high-frequency data provided by the Office for National Statistics (ONS).
+Results suggest that these new data sources, when properly managed via our model, introduce significant improvements in the predictive accuracy of traditional nowcasting models, generally based on lower-frequency data, in terms of both point and density forecasts.